 In Boston alone the rate of overweight and obese children is a staggering 43.6%.
 Sadly, even higher rates exist in poorer communities throughout Massachusetts such as Lawrence and Fitchburg.
 And, tragically, 33% of 9-month olds and 2-year olds in the United States are already considered overweight.
 Obese children suffer medically, psychologically, and economically.
 It is estimated that health care expenditures for obese children are $3,371 more as compared to non-obese children, therefore it is imperative that childhood obesity be effectively managed.

-To address the problem, in 2005 The Bingham Trust granted $2,500,000 to Tufts Medical Center and Floating Hospital for Children to establish a treatment program, now named the Center for Youth Wellness (CYW).
+To address the problem, in 2005 The Bingham Trust granted $2,500,000 to Tufts Medical Center and Tufts Children's Hospital to establish a treatment program, now named the Center for Youth Wellness (CYW).

 With this initial grant, the CYW, led by Michael Leidig, MS, RD has grown into an innovative, results-driven, and collaborative program that works to get, and keep, kids healthy.
 The comprehensive wellness program serves multiple communities including Chinatown, Lowell, and MetroWest with plans to launch the program